hbrok/heatherbrokmeier.com/_projects/uchunting-properties.md

 title: UC Hunting Properties
 thumbnail: /assets/img/projects/uchunting-properties-main.png
 link: https://www.uchuntingproperties.com/
+role: Web Developer
-skills: WordPress, HTML, CSS, PHP, SVG
+skills: WordPress, HTML, CSS/Sass, PHP, SVG
 excerpt: Custom WordPress build for a real estate website.
 order: 2017
 ---

-Custom WordPress site built for UC Hunting Properties, a realty company in Wisconsin.

-This site has extensive customization in the WordPress backend using Advanced Custom Fields.
-With multiple offices each needing their own login to add and update properties, I focused on making the user interface for editing properties as straight-forward as possible.

-There is a lot going on "behind the scenes" on this site.
-Each office UCH is affiliated with needed an individual login for adding, updating, and managing their own listings.
-New listings are approved by an administrator before being published.

-One pain point from their previous website was keeping track of their city/state/county taxonomy that was used for searching properties on the front end.
-Editors were able to create new terms (or skip adding them at all) which resulted in duplicate terms, misspelled terms, and some properties with no terms at all.
-This made some properties impossible to find in the search.

-In order to solve this, we connected to the Google Maps Geocoding API to automatically fetch the city/state/county based on latitude and longitude.
-City/state/county data is still saved in a taxonomy to make querying posts easier, but it's done on post save without editors having to do anything.
+UC Hunting Properties is a realty company located in Portage, WI.
+Their previous site used a pre-built WordPress real estate theme that didn't suit their needs.
+They needed a custom site that was tailored specifically for them.

+I started on this project after most of the front end development work was completed.
+My focus was to make editing property details as easy and straight-forward as possible.

+One major issue I addressed was to add consistency when location data (city, state, county) was added to a property.
+On the previous site, editors were able to create location names at will which resulted in typos, duplicated location names, and some properties without location data.

+I added required latitude and longitude fields and connected to the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) to automatically fetch the location data.
+Now, when editors add new properties the location data is always present and consistent.

-Project developed for Vector & Ink.
+*Created @ Vector & Ink*